-My favorite travel site doesn’t have a database filled with thousands of hotels or cruises or flights.
-My favorite travel site doesn’t use words like “amenities,” and it doesn’t change prices on me depending upon the time of day, day of week, week of month, or month of year.
+My favorite travel site doesn’t have a database filled with thousands of hotels or cruises, or flights.
+My favorite travel site doesn’t use words like “amenities,” and it doesn’t change prices depending on the time of day, day of the week, week of the month, or month of the year.

 There’s no fancy content management system, live support chat, keyword stuffing of page titles or headings or content, and the word “cheap” doesn’t appear in that title the way that it does in most of the pages that you’ll see if you search for “travel” in one of the major search engines.

 The word “sale” doesn’t show up once on my favorite travel site, and I’m not bombarded with information about how much of a percentage I’ll save on my journeys.
-There’s no inexplicable lawn gnome, or standard stock image of an operator with a headset, or Canadian celebrity, or “top deals” or “packages” on its pages.
+There’s no inexplicable lawn gnome or a standard stock image of an operator with a headset, Canadian celebrity, or “top deals” or “packages” on its pages.

 If you visit my favorite travel site, you may find yourself imagining that you can smell the salt air wafting through your windows.
 You may find yourself hearing people enjoying shops and cafes and life, echoing through roads empty of cars, filled with laughter and joy much like they were centuries ago.
 You may not feel like a tourist at all.

-Though I’m tempted to send you there.
-I’m tempted to show you what this site is like, so that if you were to decide to build a site like it, you just might do so.
+Though I’m tempted to send you there, I’m tempted to show you what this site is like, so that if you were to decide to build a site like it, you might do so.
 You might show me, rather than tell me, what I would see if I visited.
 You might talk to me as if I were an individual, explaining to me about the little things that I might experience – good and bad – and how to prepare for them.
-You might offer, if the apartments are booked, and unavailable when I intend to travel to contact you anyway, and you will help me find alternative places to stay.
+You might offer if the apartments are booked and unavailable when I intend to travel to contact you anyway, and you will help me find alternative places to stay.

 But I won’t send you to the site.
 I might think about it, but I probably won’t.
 At least, not unless you ask me nicely.